YovelaZ/COMP/README.md

 After successfully running the COMP code, you will obtain the compressed data suitable for [COMP_PREFIX](COMP_PREFIX_main) and [COMP_SWS](COMP_SWS_main).

 ## Example 1: COMP with Epanechnikov kernels
-Here, we illustrate how to call our COMP to generate the compressed data with the default error 0.05 in the New York traffic accident dataset (with the input file name "New_York") using the Epanechnikov function as spatial and temporal kernels， with kernel_type set to 1.
+Here, we illustrate how to call our COMP to generate the compressed data with the default error 0.05 in the New York traffic accident dataset (with the input file name "New_York") using the Epanechnikov function as spatial and temporal kernels, with kernel_type set to 1.
 The shell script code is shown as follows.
 ```
 dir="./data"
 dataset="New_York"